nicefacer/Crowdfunding-app/README.md

-# metis-dapp
+# Crowdfunding APP
-A Fundraising Next app on Metis Testnet
+A Fundraising App for web3
 ## WHAT YOU CAN DO ?

 * YOU CAN RAISE A FUNDING
-* CONTRIBUTE TOFUNDING
+* CONTRIBUTE TO FUNDING
-* WITHDRAW THE FUNDING IF 50% OF PEOPLE AGREE
+* WITHDRAW THE FUNDING IF 33% OF PEOPLE AGREE